Nebraska vs. Iowa NCAA Football Odds, Plays and Insights | November 26, 2021

 Nebraska Stats and Trends

-- Nebraska has played 10 games, with six wins against the spread.
+- In Nebraska's 11 games this season, it has six wins against the spread.

-- This season, the Cornhuskers have just two against the spread wins in five games as a favorite of 0 points or more.
+- This season, the Cornhuskers have just two ATS wins in five games as a favorite of 3.5 points or more.

-- Nebraska has hit the over in 40% of its opportunities this year (four times in 10 games with a set point total).
+- Nebraska's games this year have gone over the point total four times in 10 opportunities (40%).

 - Nebraska is 5-4 against the spread and 3-7 overall this season when the team notches more than 16.9 points.

-- When Nebraska picks up over 314.7 yards, the team is 6-4 against the spread and 3-8 overall.
+- Nebraska is 6-4 against the spread and 3-8 overall when the team totals over 314.7 yards.

-- The Cornhuskers have turned the ball over 14 times this season, 11 fewer than the Hawkeyes have forced (25).
+- This year, the Cornhuskers have 16 turnovers, nine fewer than the Hawkeyes have takeaways (25).

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.